- Reviewed: 5 April 2020, 10:24 NZST

 Where road travel is required you should keep doors locked and windows up at all times.
 Wherever possible travel in a convoy and avoid all travel after dark.
 Pre-plan your travel route and ensure all vehicles are fully equipped with essential supplies.

 US dollars are widely accepted and exchanged in Ethiopia but it is not usually possible to access US dollars inside the country.
-Make sure you have an adequate supply of hard currency for your trip.
+Make sure you have an adequate supply of hard currency for your trip before arriving in Ethiopia.
 Credit cards are rarely accepted in Addis Ababa or elsewhere in Ethiopia.
 ATMs are available in Addis Ababa for withdrawing local currency.